geopandas/geopandas/doc/source/docs/user_guide/mapping.rst

     @savefig zorder_default.png
     world.plot(ax=ax);

-We can set the ``zorder`` for cities higher than for world to move it of top.
+You can set the ``zorder`` for cities higher than for world to move it of top.

 .. ipython:: python